 But many don’t feel well even when the tests return to normal.
 Why?
 Sometimes the levothyroxine is not high enough; it may just need increasing until wellbeing returns.
 However there is a fine line between too little and too much thyroid hormone and if it is pushed too high the likely symptoms are like someone who has had too much coffee: the person feels wired with twitching muscles, feeling too hot, palpitations, poor sleep.
 How the patient feels is nearly always a better guide than the lab results.

 Some people need T3 to feel well.
 Liothyronine (Tertroxin) is synthetic T3.
 Unlike levothyroxine is needs to be given several times daily (3-5 times).
-Some people only get better with T3 alone, (see Paul Robinson’s book and website: https://paulrobinsonthyroid.com/about/.
+Some people only get better with T3 alone, (see Paul Robinson’s book and website: https://paulrobinsonthyroid.com/about/ for an example of someone who experienced this.
 You can see it’s getting a bit complicated.
 But it can be sorted out.
 What is needed here is some flexibility and some experimentation to find what works best for each individual patient.

 How to Take Thyroid Hormones

 Levothyroxine is usually taken daily about half an hour before breakfast.
 However Dr Blanchard finds taking it with meals works better and uses it twice daily with the last dose after the evening meal.
 Many people need extra thyroid hormone in winter (thyroid hormone warms you up –see below).